Dustin Tokarski: Return to Buffalo

 As a free agent at the conclusion of his contract with the Penguins, Tokarski opted to return to previous club, the Buffalo Sabres, in signing a one-year, two-way contract on July 1, 2023.
 In the 2023–24 season, Tokarski was assigned to the AHL for the duration of his contract with the Sabres, posting 11 wins through 24 appearances for the Rochester Americans.

 Carolina Hurricanes

 Leaving the Sabres at the conclusion of his contract, Tokarski as a free agent remained un-signed over the summer.
 Unable to land a contract following a tryout within the Ottawa Senators organization, Tokarski began the 2024–25 season without a club.
 On November 2, 2024, Tokarski was signed to a PTO with the Chicago Wolves of the AHL.
 Following 5 appearances with the Wolves, Tokarski was signed to a one-year, two-way contract to add depth to NHL affiliate the Carolina Hurricanes on December 2, 2024.
 Tokarski made his debut for the Hurricanes on December 15, 2024 versus the Columbus Blue Jackets in Raleigh, earning a win after making 27 saves against 28 shots.

+Europe and retirement

+As a free agent leading into the season, Tokarski was belatedly signed to a PTO with the Detroit Red Wings AHL affiliate, the Grand Rapids Griffins on November 13, 2025.
+He collected a win in his only start with the Griffins before he was released from his PTO.
+Opting to further his career in Europe, Tokarski was signed for the remainder of the season in joining German top flight club, Löwen Frankfurt of the Deutsche Eishockey Liga, on December 19, 2025.
+Following his time with Frankfurt, Tokarski signed with HK Olimpija Ljubljana of the ICE Hockey League in time for their playoffs, following an injury to starting goaltender Lukáš Horák.

+On September 4, 2026, Tokarski re-joined his final NHL team, the Carolina Hurricanes, as a goaltending scout, ending his playing career.